Resources for Teachers

 Register now >

-A unique, two-week institute designed primarily for secondary teachers of English and Drama, Shakespeare at The Huntington focuses on teaching Shakespeare through performance, and features an international faculty of scholars, educators and theatre professionals.
+A unique, two-week institute designed primarily for secondary teachers of English and Drama, Shakespeare at The Huntington focuses on teaching Shakespeare through performance, and features an international faculty of scholars, educators and theater professionals.

-View course dates and descriptions>
+View course dates and descriptions

 Visit our interactive websites, download educational Huntington videos (or request the DVD), view and print associated guides and worksheets, at Educational Media.